-The goal in mobility management is to help organizations monitor and enforce the corporate policies and limit exposure to damages.
+The goal of mobility management is to help organizations monitor and enforce corporate policies and limit exposure to damages.
 If the policies aren’t well defined then the users and the software program has no standard to measure against.

 Do you want to manage it yourself or use a managed service?

-Patrick: This may not be as straight forward as it seems.
+This may not be as straightforward as it seems.
 When you manage the service yourself, there are a lot of moving parts.
-Defining and implementing policies within the application, creating user groups, end user support, operating system updates, testing and troubleshooting are all part of the ongoing maintenance requirements.
+Defining and implementing policies within the application, creating user groups, end-user support, operating system updates, testing and troubleshooting are all part of the ongoing maintenance requirements.
 Many organizations choose to have a 3rd party manage all of the moving parts.
 It’s useful to determine what makes the most sense; to do it yourself or hire experts to work with you?
 The success or failure of your investment often hinges on this single decision point.

 What compliance requirements does your organization have?

 Well, there you have it.
-A ton of great information that is going to be vital to your Mobile Device Management implementation and success.
+A ton of great information vital to your Mobile Device Management implementation and success.